visgl/deck.gl/docs/api-reference/aggregation-layers/hexagon-layer.md

 * Default: `object => object.position`

-Method called to retrieve the position of each point.
+Method called to retrieve the position of each object.

 ##### `getColorWeight` (Function, optional) ![transition-enabled](https://img.shields.io/badge/transition-enabled-green.svg?style=flat-square")

 * Default: `1`

-The weight of a data point used to calculate the color value for a bin.
+The weight of a data object used to calculate the color value for a bin.

 * If a number is provided, it is used as the weight for all objects.
 * If a function is provided, it is called on each object to retrieve its weight.